Beloth/Ostston-Work/Notes/Next Session.md

       * If passed you notice a subtle motion of her left hand that Yojimbo knows represents the League of Shadows.
   * A couple of other bounties were offered at the same time.
 1 of some Lord and another on a bar maid.
 Neither as lucative as yours but still, strange for 3 contracts to be out on the same day.
   * "Well that takes care of that... my parts done, I'll see you around" With another smiles grabs onto a window and starts climbing quickly up the wall.
-    * If pressed she will say "Ask for me at the Wailing Bush and I'll find you"
+    * If pressed she will say "Ask for me at the Crooked Nook, I pop in there most evenings."
-* Report the attempt to the High Marshal
-  * He will suggest that they lay low for a couple of days to let the heat cool off.
-This will give them more time to finish their side of the investigation.
-  * Maybe take a few contracts with the Anvil to get their standing up
-  * Hands them a bag containing 600gp

-### Results of Cleaning loose ends
+### Investigation of the Cleaning loose ends
 * Lord Weester's house was set on fire overnight
   * If the party investigates
     * House burnt down